Guides

 Insurance CoverageProcuring a minimum level of marine insurance to cover potential loss or damage during transit.

-Export DocumentationProviding all the necessary documentation, including the commercial invoice, packing list, and any export licenses or permits.
+Export DocumentationProviding all the necessary documentation, including the commercial invoice, packing list, and any export licences or permits.

 Loading ChargesAssumes all risks associated with loss or damage to the goods until they have been loaded onto the shipping vessel at the port of origin.